byrd-laif/soilMakers/readme.md

 ***Ecological Pro-biotics; biological body and earth care systems, services and commodities provide the environment for an enlightened, sustainable future.***

-***An archaic revival; power as responsibility rather than domination.*** Radically sifting from Eco-Logical warfare; built on guilt, fear and force to an ***'Eco-Logical Partnership'***.
-Body Autonomy is ***Eco-Logical Freedom**; freely swimming in the rivers of Mother Earth without fear of reprisal.*
+*A mutually beneficial 'symbiotic legacy venture' with Mother Earth.
+An Eco system that operates to deliver positive bio-logical impacts, symbiotically profiting through seeding the Soil, the Womb of Mother Earth.*

 #### Claiming ones fundamental human birthright; *freely connecting with that which makes living possible.*

+Body Autonomy is ***environ-Mental Freedom**; freely swimming in the rivers of Mother Earth without fear of reprisal.*

 Being attracted to all that is alive and vital, the human experience of relating to and connecting with life and natural processes - ***Is The Expression Of An Eco-Logical Need.***

+#### *Cultivating The Mother Tree;* The archaic revival of Wo-Mans Gaian connection through honoring the feminine.
+Cultivating an ally, bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

+***Power as responsibility rather than domination.*** Radically sifting from Eco-Logical warfare; built on guilt, fear and force to an ***'Eco-Logical Partnership'.***

 ***Partnership systems support mutually respectful and caring relations.***

-***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature, environMental health is prevention of the wasteful use of resources. *Waste* being something discarded before its usefulness has been realized.
+***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature, environ-Mental health is prevention of the wasteful use of resources. *Waste* being something discarded before its usefulness has been realized.

+#### *reConnecting And Healing Soil To Soul.*

 ***Reconciliation; forgiveness, free to turn and question: Where does someone go from here?***

-#### *Reconnecting And Healing Soil To Soul.*

-***Acting As Curator; someone who has the care of something.*** Claiming ones relationship with Mother Nature, cultivating ones own legacy so future generations have a place to call Home.

 ***Art,*** as the vehicle for ***working through feelings of living in a damaged world,*** cultivating cultures that symbiotically connect, healing soil to soul.

 ***Giving someone courage;*** for changing what must be altered, empathy for accepting what cannot be helped, and the insight for knowing one from the other. *Love and labor are inseparable, calling forth deep bravery from within.*

+***Acting As Curator; someone who has the care of something.*** Claiming ones relationship with Mother Nature, cultivating ones own legacy so future generations have a place to call Home.

 [**Lifestyles For Change; Bringing Life To Style.**](./lifeStylesForChange/lifeStylesForChangeIntro.md)

 *An Archaic Revival; the sharing of a living language, learning how to discover patterns which are deep and capable of re-Generating Life.*

 [**Soil Makers ~ *Blog***](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)
-An open network for secure, decentralized communication.
-Access: *Element.io* is secure and independent communication, connected via Matrix.org.
+Accessing the blog and salon circle rooms: *Element.io* is secure and independent communication, connected via Matrix.org an open network for secure, decentralized communication.
 Working together, designed for communities; an open messenger and collaboration tool that supports public and private chats, including powerful moderation tools.

-Resources mixed with inspiring actionable know-how.
+Blog Sharing; Resources mixed with inspiring actionable know-how.
 Sharing creativity, working with natural beauty, building, cultivating ecosystems and design. ...
 The masters of these crafts are inspiring, generating feelings, using the felt experience to ***Cultivate environMental Literacy;*** Feeling the body into reality.
 The vibration of connecting to that which makes living possible through ART, meaningful work, built and cultivated forms.***

 [**Soil Makers Projects and Events On *Open Collective**](https://opencollective.com/soil-makers)

-Open Micro Financing Management Tools: **Open Collective** provides transparency, so everyone can see; where funds come from, for what and whom it goes to and the results it produces.
-(Within varying degrees of access.)
+Open Micro Financing and Payment Management Tools: **Open Collective** provides transparency, so everyone can see; where funds come from, for what and whom it goes to and the results it produces.
+(Within varying degrees of access and visability.)

 ### *Soil Makers ~ *Salon Circle**